Astros vs. Giants MLB Betting Odds, Trends & Prediction

-With Ronel Blanco set to oppose Jordan Hicks in Tuesday night’s Astros vs. Giants matchup, what’s the best bet on the board tonight at 9:45 p.m.
+With Framber Valdez set to oppose Logan Webb in the pitching matchup, what’s the smart bet in Wednesday’s Astros vs. Giants rubber match at 3:45 p.m.
 ET?

 Game Matchup & Betting Odds